-Smith Achieves AS9120 Certification at Its Singapore Operational Hub
+Smith Receives AS9120 Certification at Its Singapore Operational Hub

-Smith is now globally compliant with the aerospace industry’s strict security requirements
+The company achieves global accreditation to this rigorous aerospace standard

-Houston, TX (November X, 2025) – Smith, a leading global distributor of electronic components and semiconductors, today announces its Singapore operational hub has been certified to the AS9120:2016 standard.
-This internationally recognized standard builds upon the ISO 9001 to ensure distributors meet the rigorous traceability and counterfeit prevention requirements of the aerospace and defense industry.
+Houston, TX (November X, 2025) – Smith, a leading global distributor of electronic components and semiconductors, today announces its certification to the AS9120 standard at its Singapore operational hub.
+This internationally recognized standard builds upon the company’s ISO 9001 certification, ensuring Smith’s quality-management system adheres to the stringent traceability and counterfeit-prevention requirements of the aerospace industry.

-“Achieving this certification at our Singapore distribution center verifies our ability to identify counterfeit components and limit their impact on the aerospace supply chain,” said Terry Fu, Senior Vice President of Operations and Quality, APAC.
-“With our global reach and robust testing processes, Smith can supply authentic and high-quality parts to our clients in the aerospace and defense sector around the world.”
+“Achieving this certification at our Singapore distribution center confirms our ability to uphold strict standards for safety and reliability and effectively mitigate the impact of counterfeit material on the aerospace supply chain,” said Terry Fu, Senior Vice President of Operations and Quality, APAC.
+“Through our robust testing processes, Smith helps ensure that our aerospace customers receive authentic and high-quality parts for their builds.”

-Opening in 2023, Smith's 20,000-square-foot Singapore operational hub mirrors the capabilities of its other global facilities—offering a full suite of inspection, testing, and storage for components—and securely houses products across all stages of the supply chain.
+Opening in 2023, Smith's 20,000-square-foot Singapore distribution center mirrors the capabilities of the company’s other operational facilities worldwide—offering a full suite of inspection, testing, and storage for components—and securely houses products across all stages of the supply chain.

-With the certification of its Singapore hub, the company has achieved global AS9120 accreditation across its distribution network.
-Smith previously obtained the certification at its Houston hub in 2012 and its Hong Kong, and Amsterdam hubs in 2023.
+With the certification of its Singapore hub, the company has achieved global AS9120 accreditation across its operations.
+Smith previously obtained the certification at its Houston hub in 2012 and its Hong Kong and Amsterdam hubs in 2023.

-“This certification underscores Smith’s and strengthens our position as a trusted supply chain to our global partners,” added Chris Dang, Vice President of Global Quality Control and QMS.
-“Our aerospace and defense partners can rely on us to uphold the stringent quality and safety standards they need for their critical components.”
+“This certification underscores Smith’s commitment to quality and strengthens our position as a trusted supply chain solutions provider for our global partners,” said Chris Dang, Vice President of Global Quality Control and QMS.
+“Our aerospace customers can rely on us to uphold the stringent quality and safety standards they need for their critical components.”

 About Smith